 The configuration of the wall-mounted boiler is one of its strengths.
-It allows him to be easily stored and gives him many other assets such as :
+It allows easy storage and provides many other assets such as :

-- Its total cost is less than the one of a floor boiler.
-Indeed, the wall-mounted boiler does not require a large workforce during its installation which reduces the expenses related to the technician.
-It is also possible to fix it and start it yourself.
+- Its total cost is less than that of a floor boiler.
+Indeed, the wall-mounted boiler does not require a large workforce during its installation which reduces the expenses regarding the technician.
+It is also possible to mount it and start it yourself.

-- Its speed of execution, a smaller volume will be easier to heat than a large one.
+- Its execution speed, it requires a smaller volume and so will be easier to heat than a larger boiler.

 - Its aesthetic and practical side.
 Since it clings to a wall bracket, it is more practical : it can be attached in a place where the space was “lost”.
 Otherwise, the space between the floor and the boiler can be used.

-We did not find any problem with the wall-mounted boiler.
-Since they can be as powerful as a floor-standing boiler, they are always recommended.
+We did not find any problem with the wall-mounted boiler, as they can be as powerful as a floor-standing boilers, they are always recommended.

 Advantages/disadvantages of the floor-standing boiler